Final Fantasy X/X-2 HD Remaster: Reception

-The remastered soundtrack received mixed to positive reviews.
+The remastered soundtrack received mixed reviews.
 North noted that the revamped music "might be less agreeable to fans of the original score", while praising the general improvement in the sound.
 Wallace found the soundtrack a mixed bag, with some tracks being improved by the remastering and others feeling uneven or losing their impact.
 Renaudin said that, while the soundtrack was crisper, fans of the original "might not immediately notice the acoustic alterations".
 Eternal Calm, Last Mission and Will received mixed responses.
 Caires called Last Mission "a good little distraction", but called Will "incomprehensible".
 Sullivan didn't enjoy Eternal Calm or Last Mission, while finding Will "incredibly weird and confusing", recommending players to stay clear of it.
 Wallace called Last Mission "a nice diversion, but not incredibly engaging", while North noted that it "may not have as much appeal to fans of your typical Final Fantasy game".

-Opinions for the original gameplay and story remained generally unchanged from the original games: the stories for X and X-2 received positive and mixed to positive reviews respectively, while the gameplay was generally praised.
-The new gameplay features for X and X-2 received mixed to positive reviews.
+Opinions for the original gameplay and story remained generally unchanged from the original games: the stories for X and X-2 received positive and mixed reviews respectively, while the gameplay was generally praised.
+The new gameplay features for X and X-2 received mixed reviews.
 Sullivan called the extra content "[her] favorite thing about this remastered version", while Langshaw called the extra features, including Last Mission, "welcome inclusions".